 The home stretch for strengthening standards on polluting industries

 Oil companies have largely gotten a free pass in Whatcom County for over 60 years, getting major permits for polluting projects approved with inadequate environmental review — putting our communities and waterways at risk of dangerous oil spills and train explosions.
 After years of public pressure, the County Council is considering amendments to existing law that would raise standards for fossil fuel projects in the Cherry Point industrial zone.
-We’re on a short timeline between now and early 2020.
 It’s time Whatcom County started embracing its right and duty to protect public safety and the environment by setting reasonable standards for industry at Cherry Point — and it’s critical for the community (you!) to get involved!
 Receive updates and ways to take action from our e-newsletters.

 - In 2013, Whatcom County determined that the impacts of two oil train terminals were non-significant and permitted them without reviewing the impacts — despite the major risks posed by crude oil trains that have exploded twelve times in the US and Canada since,

 - Current laws are vulnerable to loopholes and gray areas that oil companies could exploit to sue Whatcom County for rejecting permits with unmitigable negative impacts to our communities,